galicians/amo/README.md

 ## Basic scripts

+Use `yarn` to download all the dependencies

 Use `yarn start` for dev server.
 Default dev port is `3000`.

+Use `yarn run build` for production build.

+Use 'yarn run'

 Use `yarn run start:hmr` to run dev server in HMR mode.

-Use `yarn run build` for production build.

 Use `yarn run server:prod` for production server and production watch.
 Default production port is `8088`.

 Use `yarn run universal` to run production build in Universal.
 To run and build universal in AOT mode, use `yarn run universal:aot`.
 Default universal port is `8000`.

+#TESTING

-npm test --> to run a watch with all the unit tests
+yarn test --> to run a watch with all the unit tests

-npm e2e -->
+yarn e2e:only --> runs protractor(/test-config/protractor.conf.js(chrome), e2e tests on the dist folder

+yarn e2e:phantom --> runs protractor('/test-config/protractor.phantom.conf.js(phantom), e2e tests on the dist folder

+yarn e2e:parallel --> runs protractor('/test-config/protractor.parallel.conf.js), runs the tests in all the browsers specified at(/test-config/capabilities.js) in the cloud(browserstack)

+yarn e2e:captures --> runs protractor('/test-config/protractor.captures.conf.js), creating screen shots at /e2e/captures

 Default ports and option to use proxy backend for dev server can be changed in `constants.js` file.